 Specify the file to be executed in the Filename field.
 You can either specify or select an existing script with the "Browse" button, or select an embedded script with the drop-down menu.
 Embedded scripts are specified with the @ symbol in front of the file, as shown in the screenshot above.

 When Terminate child processes is checked, then all child processes that have been launched by Filename will be terminated recursively.

 Scheduling an application to run periodically

 To schedule an application to run continuously, for example every 5 minutes, click the plus button next to the schedule list.
 You will be presented with the following dialog:

-Set the Schedule Type to "Recurring Schedule" and configure the Recurring Schedule accordingly.
-You can further restrict the schedule and only have the application run during certain time period, for example between 8AM and 5PM.
+Set the Schedule Type to "Recurring Schedule" and configure it accordingly.
+The schedule can be restricted further by only having the application run during certain time periods, for example between 8AM and 5PM.

 Changing an Existing Schedule